 Marcia G. Yerman comes to the online space from the visual arts.
 In the 1990s, Yerman began curating exhibitions to bring visibility to women artists of diverse backgrounds.
 In tandem, she hosted and produced the cable show Women in Art, to push out the message about the unheralded contributions women were making to the art world.
 She co-founded cultureID in 2009, a social community with the stated mission of “creating a nexus between activism and the arts.”

 In 2006, while working on outreach for the Feminist Art Project, Yerman connected with the Women’s Media Center, founded by Gloria Steinem, Robin Morgan, and Jane Fonda.
 She became part of the start-up team, consulting on women and cultural issues.
 This led to parallel careers in writing, activism, and new media.

-Since 2007, Yerman has been writing for The Huffington Post, where she has built recognition through regular contributions and a permanent vertical.
+Yerman wrote for The Huffington Post, where she has built recognition through regular contributions and a permanent vertical.
 In 2008, The Huffington Post Complete Guide to Blogging tapped her for a quote on “Finding your net niche.”